razeitona/important-game/README.md

 ## Project Status

 There are currently no automated tests in the repository.
 Before extending the calculators or integrations, consider adding unit tests around the excitement processor and an end-to-end smoke check for the Razor pages.

+## Engineering Guidelines

+- Follow the SOLID principles when adding or refactoring code so each component stays focused, extensible, and replaceable.
+- Keep abstractions explicit: introduce interfaces or base classes when a class has multiple consumers or seams for substitution.
+- Prefer dependency injection over direct instantiation to honour the Dependency Inversion principle and keep infrastructure concerns isolated.
+- When collaborating with AI assistance, review generated changes for SOLID adherence before merging.